FunkyRobotClub/CatFeeder/README.md

 # CatFeeder
 An automated cat feeder, powered by a raspberry pi and stepper motor.
+Soon, it will be accessible through its server.

-Depends on RPi
+Depends on RPi, Django